Quantum Control Landscapes: A Closer Look: Acknowledgement

-\ack We would like to thank Thomas Schulte-Herbr\"uggen, Robert Zeier and John V. Leahy for helpful discussions and suggestions.
-SGS acknowledges funding from EPSRC ARF Grant EP/D07192X/1, the EPSRC QIP Interdisciplinary Research Collaboration (IRC), Hitachi and NSF Grant PHY05-51164.
-PdF acknowledges funding from EPSRC and Hitachi (CASE/CNA/07/47).
+We thank Thomas Schulte-Herbr\"uggen, John V. Leahy, Alex Pechen, David Tannor and Barry Sanders for helpful discussions and suggestions, and the Kavli Institute of Theoretical Physics at UCSB and Banff International Research Station (Canada) for enabling these.
+This work was supported by funding from EPSRC Advanced Research Fellowship EP/D07192X/1, CASE studentship CASE/CNA/07/47, Hitachi and NSF Grant PHY05-51164.